ussoewwin/comfyui-sdnq-splited/README.md

 **Note**: For advanced LoRA stacking with dynamic 10-slot UI, see [SDNQ LoRA Stacker V2](https://github.com/ussoewwin/ComfyUI-NunchakuFluxLoraStacker) in the ComfyUI-NunchakuFluxLoraStacker repository.

+**Note**: This node is for FLUX.2 only.
+While SDNQ supports other large-scale models (FLUX.1, Qwen Image, etc.), this implementation focuses on FLUX.2 only.
+Other models have not been tested.

 ---

 ### SDNQ Sampler V2